tensorfactory/MataVision/README.md

 # MataVision (Your Affordable Edge-Based Vision Sensor)

 ## Overview
-Supercharge your projects with MataVision, the low-cost, easy-to-use vision sensor that empowers your electronics with the power of sight.
+Supercharge your projects with MataVision, a powerful vision system that combines easy-to-use hardware and a user-friendly mobile app.
+At its core, MataVision consists of two parts:

+- MataVision Firmware: This lightweight firmware is flashed onto your ESP32-CAM or ESP32-S3 board, transforming it into a powerful vision sensor.
+- MataVision iOS App: This intuitive app acts as your command center, allowing you to train your vision system, define object detection parameters, and control outputs seamlessly.
-Building on the simplicity of traditional sensors, MataVision leverages the processing capabilities of the ESP32-CAM or ESP32-S3 boards to bring computer vision to your projects at a fraction of the cost of complex camera systems.
+Together, MataVision's hardware and software empower you to bring computer vision to your projects at a fraction of the cost of complex camera systems.

-Seamless integration, just like any other sensor, MataVision provides visual data for real-world applications.

 Here's what MataVision can do for you:

-Multiple Windows Image Classification: Train MataVision to recognize specific objects or scenes, ideal for applications like product sorting, state-change and anomaly detection.
+- Multiple Windows Image Classification: Train MataVision to recognize specific objects or scenes, ideal for applications like product sorting, state-change and anomaly detection.
-Single Object Tracking: Track the movement of object in real-time, perfect for motion detection, or autonomous systems.
+- Single Object Tracking: Track the movement of object in real-time, perfect for motion detection, or autonomous systems.

 The possibilities are endless!
 Here are some inspiring applications for MataVision across various industries:

 Smart Homes & Retail: